qnikst/haskell-fun/regions/info.markdown

 TODO:
 -----

-1. Get rid of overlapping instances.

-> We can do that if we had equality
-> predicate, like TEQ in the commented-out section of
-> SafeHandles.
-Previously, TEQ needed overlapping instances.
-However, it
-> can be implemented with closed type families.
-Therefore, overlapping
-> instances are no longer required.
-I

-While trying to solve TEQ I eventually hit into a possible ghc bug. see SafeHandlesTEQ.hs

 2. try to have SMonadIO = RMonadIO

 > It might be interesting to see if SMonadIO can be defined simply as an